atharva-bhagwat/CSGY-6613/README.md

 ![Test 4](https://github.com/atharva-bhagwat/CSGY-6613/blob/main/output/test_45.jpg)

-### Q3: (40 points) Perform the “state description” task and create a table that represents the state of each image.
+### (40 points) Perform the “state description” task and create a table that represents the state of each image.

-State descriptor table(as a CSV file) for the entire dataset can be found [here](https://github.com/atharva-bhagwat/CSGY-6613/blob/main/sort_of_clevr/sort_of_clevr_descriptor.csv).
+- State descriptor table (as a CSV file) for the entire dataset can be found [here](https://github.com/atharva-bhagwat/CSGY-6613/blob/main/sort_of_clevr/sort_of_clevr_descriptor.csv).
-For purpose of training, we use the `.pkl` file, generated using `generate_dataset.py`.
+- For purpose of training, we use the `.pkl` file, generated using `generate_dataset.py`.

 Sample state descriptor for one image: